-The generous rules for temporary layoffs, effectively reducing the costs to the businesses of laying off employees as well as providing full wage compensation to the temporarily laid-off employees, lead to a sharp increase in unemployment.
-We use sector-wide unemployment rates from Markussen, Natvik, and Wulfsberg (2020).
+The generous rules for temporary layoffs, effectively reducing the costs to the businesses of laying off employees, as well as providing full wage compensation to the temporarily laid-off employees lead to a sharp increase in unemployment.
+We use sector-wide unemployment rates from Markussen et al. (2020).